 The following comprises the council structure and guidelines of the American Dental Assistants Association:

-- Ad Hoc Committee on Corporate and Professional Relations
+- Ad Hoc Committee on Contract and Goals

 - Committee on Fellowship and Mastership